SulakshanaChakraborty/Multi-Task-Learning/README.md

 This repo contains the code for "Enhancing Multi Task Learning for Image Segmentaion using soft attention blocks and self-supervised auxilary tasks.  <br>

 The motivation was to check the effectiveness of various MTL architecture against the baseline SegNet model.
 MTL model with auxilary tasks of Boundary box detection and Classification was implemented.
-Attention masks were added to the MTL model (MTAN).
+Attention masks were added to the MTL model (MTAN) [1].
 Experiments were carried out by adding attention masks and additional self-supervised auxilary tasks of edge detection, colourisation and denosing.
 The full report can be viewed [here](https://github.com/SulakshanaChakraborty/Multi-Task-Learning/blob/main/MTL-Report.pdf).

 ### MTAN model architecture
 <p>